 This festival is a bit in the outskirts but can be easily reached by getting to the Sagrera metro stop (red line L1) and changing for the orange line L9 to Can Zam.

-The Vida Festival takes place outside Barcelona in Vilanova i la Geltru.
+The Vida Festival takes place outside Barcelona in July in the town of Vilanova i la Geltru.

-The 2021 version features artists like Love of Lesbian, Vetusta Morla, Naty Peluso, and more.
+The 2023 version features headliners Alex Amor, Alan Mcgee, Cool Nenas, plus dozens more acts.
 The 50 km journey to this seaside town is done by train (every 20 minutes) from Sants Estacio.